Ford EcoBoost engines: what are they and should you buy one?

 Everything you need to know about Ford’s high efficiency EcoBoost engine technology

-Drivers want ever more efficient and cleaner cars, and national governments and institutions like the EU have been tightening the regulatory screws for years to help make sure we get them.
-Ford EcoBoost engines are simply those that feature Ford’s most advanced mainstream petrol engine technologies in an effort to deliver the maximum efficiency and performance.
+National governments and institutions like the EU have been tightening the regulatory screws for years to help make sure we get more fuel-efficient cars.
+Ford’s EcoBoost engines are the US brand’s answer to cleaner motoring.
+They feature the most advanced mainstream petrol engine technologies in an effort to deliver maximum efficiency and performance.

-Back in the old days the trade-off was less power for greater economy, but thanks to modern technologies like those featured in Ford EcoBoost units, smaller ‘down-sized’ engines can now perform just as strongly as their bigger, thirstier predecessors.
-For example Ford reckons its EcoBoost 1.0-litre three-cylinder engine is as powerful as the old four-cylinder 1.6-litre engine – and far more frugal.
+Back in the old days the trade-off was less power for greater economy but thanks to modern technologies like those featured in Ford EcoBoost engines, power no longer needs to be sacrificed and smaller, downsized engines can now perform just as strongly as their bigger, thirstier predecessors.
+For example Ford says its smallest EcoBoost 1.0-litre three-cylinder engine is as powerful as the old, heavier, four-cylinder 1.6-litre engine – and far more frugal.

-The popularity of EcoBoost engines has been boosted in recent years as awareness has grown about the potential harm of diesel emissions, and interest has grown in petrol alternatives.
+The popularity of EcoBoost engines has increased in recent years as awareness has been raised about the potential harm of diesel emissions, and interest has grown in petrol alternatives.
 While Ford has trademarked the EcoBoost logo for its engines, the truth is that very similar tech is employed by EcoBoost rivals such as VW’s TSI engine line-up.

 So what do EcoBoost engines have that others don’t?